programmfabrik/easydb-documentation/content/sysadmin/uninstall/_index.en.md

 docker rm -v easydb-pgsql
 ```

+This will also prevent the docker contianers from being started after errors and after booting the underyling Linux, even with the `--restart=always` option which we recommend during container creation.

-If you have done integration into init, systemd, etc. consider removing that, too.
+If you have done integration into init, systemd, etc., then consider removing that, too.
 But typically, that is not needed and not done.

-Typically, containers are automatically restarted after errors and after booting of the underyling Linux due to the `--restart=always` option we recommend for starting.
-If you, however, stop the containers deliberately, like shown above, they will not be started automatically.

----

 # Remove the data store {#mount}